elqal3awii/WebSecurity-Academy-with-Python/XML external entity (XXE) injection/README.md

 # XML external entity (XXE) injection
-This folder contains scripts for all labs in the XML external entity (XXE) injection section on WebSecurity Academy of PortSwigger company.
+This folder contains scripts for all labs in the XML external entity (XXE) injection topic on WebSecurity Academy of PortSwigger company.

 ### Happy Hacking 👾